 The ancient Romans, after Julius Caesar in circa 46 BC, made January 1st the start of the new year and named it after Janus, the two-faced god whose spirit inhabited doorway and arches.
 Janus was believed to symbolically have looked both toward the future and the previous year.
 The Romans made sacrifices and promises of good conduct to Janus.

-Early Christians established January 1st as the traditional occasion to thinking about one’s past mistakes with the promise to do better in the new year.
+Early Christians established January 1st as the traditional occasion to think about one’s past mistakes with the promise to do better in the new year.
 In 1740, John Wesley, founder of Methodism, created the Covenant of Renewal Service, most commonly held on New Year’s Eve or New Year’s Day, to sing hymns and read Scriptures.
 This time of year is now more commonly used to make resolutions for the coming year.

 Despite the religious roots, the New Year’s Resolutions of today are primarily secular.
 Instead of making promises to the gods, we make resolutions to ourselves and focus primarily on self-improvement.
 Approximately 45% of us make a resolution but only approximately 8% of us follow through with them.
 These statistics will likely not counteract 4000 years of New Year’s Resolutions making but might make us feel better if we are in the 92% who can’t keep our resolutions.

 When you need legal help, you will want Attorney Heather Moseman to be on your side.
 Attorney Moseman has the legal experience and knowledge you need if you’re filing for bankruptcy, settling on an estate, getting a divorce, starting a business, and more.
 Contact Moseman Law, LLC today to set up an appointment and get the answers you need in this new year!

 Excerpted from an article by Sarah Pruitt